angular/angular/packages/common/testing/PACKAGE.md

-Supplies a testing module for basic Angular directives.
+Supplies infrastructure for testing functionality supplied by `@angular/common`.